How to Build a Mason Jar Bird Feeder — Easy Step-by-Step Guide

 - 3

-Wrap the center of the wire around the neck of the mason jar, just below the threads, creating a loop for hanging.
+Locate the center of your 18-inch wire piece.
+Wrap this center point snugly around the neck of the mason jar, just below the threaded portion where the lid screws on.
+This forms the primary loop for hanging your feeder.

 - 4